-Add text, lines, or markers (with optional labels) to your graph by using the three Add... tools-
+Add text, lines, or markers (with optional labels) to your graph by using the three Add... tools- \mathbf{T} , and \mathbf{O}+ .

-T, and .
 Lines can be changed to arrows by using the Contextual Toolbar.
 If you do not like the default properties, simply change their settings in the Contextual Toolbar before adding the text, line, or marker.
 The new settings will then be applied to all added objects, even in future Stata sessions.

 Do not be afraid to try things.
-If you do not like a result, change it back by using the same tool or by clicking on the Undo button, in the Graph Editor toolbar that runs along the bottom of the window.
+If you do not like a result, change it back by using the same tool or by clicking on the Undo button, , in the Standard Toolbar for the Graph Editor (below the main menu).
 Edit > Undo in the main menu does the same thing.